hesingh/ventilator/README.md

    I suspect MIT is at least few weeks away to complete software, and documentation.

+   Device has been tested with a porcine animal using spirometer to log air volume.

    Mechanical and Electrical BOMs have been released.

    The cost of the device is around $1000.